The Small Business Development ministry 2014 highlights

 27 October – The inaugural National SMME Policy Colloquium

-The three day National SMME Policy Colloquium was an initiative of SBD in partnership with the Small Business Development Institute (SBDI) and was hosted by the Industrial Development Corporation.
+The three-day National SMME Policy Colloquium was an initiative of SBD in partnership with the Small Business Development Institute (SBDI) and was hosted by the Industrial Development Corporation.
 The focus of the initiative was how SMEs should influence the policy decisions of the SBD, as well as the role of the ministry, with delegates deliberating the future of SME development, the mandate of the department, and its vision.

-Resolutions from the colloquium focused on the need for government’s localisation strategy and associated procurement laws and regulations to be redrafted with an SMME focus, and the creation of an enabling regulatory and taxation environment for SMMEs.
+Resolutions from the colloquium focused on the need for the government’s localisation strategy and associated procurement laws and regulations to be redrafted with an SMME focus, and the creation of an enabling regulatory and taxation environment for SMMEs.